M1ha-Shvn/django-pg-bulk-update/README.md

     Function returns number of records inserted or updated by query.

+* `bulk_create(model, values, using=None, set_functions=None, returning=None, batch_size=None, batch_delay=0)`
+  This function creates multiple records of given model in single database query.
+  It's functionality is the same as django's [QuerySet.bulk_create](https://docs.djangoproject.com/en/3.0/ref/models/querysets/#bulk-create), but it is implemented on this library bases and can be more effective in some cases (for instance, for wide models).

 * `pdnf_clause(key_fields, field_values, key_fields_ops=())`
   Pure django implementation of principal disjunctive normal form.
 It is base on combining Q() objects.
   Condition will look like: